-Due to the current public-health situation regarding COVID-19, the 2020 Coastal Bird Banding Event has been canceled.
+Due to the current public-health situation regarding COVID-19, the 2020 and 2021 Coastal Bird Banding Events have been canceled.

 More at alaudubon.org/covid-19